First Middle East Camp for Parkinson's, Movement Disorders and Neuromodulation

 The field of Parkinson's disease and movement disorders are underserved in the Middle East region which spans numerous countries and includes a population of over 500 million inhabitants.
 The understanding of Parkinson's disease and movement disorders is rapidly evolving, with numerous therapeutic medical and surgical treatment options now available in the market.
 The First Middle East Camp for Parkinson 's Disease, Movement Disorders and Neuromodulation is intended to provide up to date discussions on Parkinson's disease and other movement disorders, as well as available advanced therapies in the field.
 This will be the first educational course of this magnitude on Parkinson's disease and movement disorders in the Middle East region.

-At the conclusion of this activity, you should be able to accomplish the following:
+At the conclusion of this activity, participants were able to accomplish the following:

 - Better understand the clinical phenomenology of Parkinson's disease and other movement disorders